linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2-Debt contracts due to the lack of information/Governance in Financial Distress and Bankruptcy.md

 ---
-parent_directory: Class 2-Debt contracts due to the lack of information
-title: "Class 2: Governance in Financial Distress and Bankruptcy"
+title: Governance in Financial Distress and Bankruptcy
-tags:
-aliases:
-  - Governance in Financial Distress and Bankruptcy
+parent_directory: Financial Markets and Institutions 2
-parent_folder: Class 2-Debt contracts due to the lack of information
-subfolder:
-key_concepts:
+formatted: 2025-12-21 08:40:00 AM
+formatter_model: claude-3-7-sonnet-20250219
+cli_tool: opencode
+primary_tags:
+  - financial distress governance
+  - bankruptcy law economics
+  - creditor control rights
+  - shareholder creditor conflicts
+  - chapter 11 reorganizations
+secondary_tags:
+  - distressed firm management
+  - board fiduciary duties
+  - senior lender influence
+  - junior creditor activism
+  - bankruptcy venue choice
+  - judicial decision making
+  - absolute priority deviations
+  - debtor possession financing
 cssclasses: academia
 ---

 # Governance in Financial Distress and Bankruptcy

-# Kenneth M. Ayotte
+**Kenneth M. Ayotte**
 Northwestern University School of Law
 357 E. Chicago Ave, Chicago IL 60611
 k-ayotte@law.northwestern.edu

-# Edith S. Hotchkiss
+**Edith S. Hotchkiss**
 Boston College
 Fulton Hall Room 330, Chestnut Hill MA 02467
 hotchkis@bc.edu

-# Karin S. Thorburn
+**Karin S. Thorburn**
 Norwegian School of Economics
 Helleveien 30, 5045 Bergen, Norway
 karin.thorburn@nhh.no

-# Abstract
+## Abstract

 This chapter provides a survey of law, economics, and finance scholarship at the intersection of corporate governance and financial distress.
 In financial distress, both inside and outside of bankruptcy court, formal and informal control rights are paramount.
 Thus, we organize our review around the major constituencies that exercise control rights in distressed firms: shareholders, managers and boards; senior and junior creditors; and the law, courts and judges.
 Broadly, our review suggests that an understanding of the incentives of these constituencies is crucial to explaining outcomes.
 Our review also documents the paradigm shift in the bankruptcy literature, away from the "safe haven" view of Chapter 11 as a slow, manager and shareholder-controlled reorganization process.
 Chapter 11 case outcomes are increasingly steered by sophisticated activist investors, generating faster resolutions that are more creditor-controlled.
 We suggest some directions for future research in light of these developments.